mrakgr/The-Spiral-Language/readme.md

 let (var_0: int64) = 3L
 method_0((var_0: int64))
 ```
 `:` has the lowest precedence of all Spiral's constructs so it will get applied before any of the statements.
 It does not necessarily have to be put directly into the function.
+As reminder, on the pattern side `:` is not a type annotation, but a type equality test.
 ```
 inl rec fact x =
     inl body x = if x > 1 then x * fact (x-1) else 1